remix-run/react-router/docs/getting-started/main-concepts.md

+---
-# Main Concepts of React Router
+title: Main Concepts
+order: 2
+---

 You might be wondering what exactly React Router does.
 How can it help you build your app?
 What exactly is a **router**, anyway?